 Your first job as a friend is to be a good listener.
-Depending on what your friend has to share, they may just need someone to vent to.
+Depending on what your mate has to share, they may just need someone to vent to.
 Be sure to ask before offering any advice.
 For example, you could say, ‘I’ve got a few thoughts about this.
 Is it ok if I share them with you?’

 Checking in doesn’t have to be a one-time thing.
 Make a point to follow up – and make more than just a mental note to do so.
 Schedule a time to check in with your friend the following week.
 Set a reminder or put it on your calendar so it doesn’t fall off your radar.